kaileywong/jekyll-resume/resume.md

 - Presented project work to a public audience at student poster symposium

 ### **Tech & Design Committees** TritonHacks, UCSD <span>October 2021&ndash;Present</span>

 - Collaboratively develop and deploy hackathon website on GitHub using React
 - Collaboratively design all event assets and wireframes using Figma

-- Maintain website content and design to align with organization direction using HTML and CSS

 ### **Webmaster** Symphonic Student Association, UCSD <span>October 2021&ndash;Present</span>